Predicting Personas Using Mechanic Frequencies and Game State Traces: Experiment

 \subsection{Classifying Players}

 Players can be classified as Runners (R), Treasure Collectors (TC), or Monster Killers (MK) using a machine learning model trained on labeled playtraces.
-We trained multiple different models and tested them on a common test set consists of $293$ playtrace that are labeled using AAR.
+We trained multiple different models and tested them on a common test set consisting of $293$ playtraces that are labeled using AAR.
 The training dataset composed of $565$ playtraces is divided into a 70-30 split for training and validation for all of the models.

 We train our models on two different types of inputs: \begin{itemize} \item \textbf{Cropped playtraces:} We convert the states of the playtraces into a smaller state by cropping the states to focus on the 3x3 area around the player.
 This particular size was used because player interactions and the mechanics examined for the MiniDungeons game only affect the immediate surrounding area of the player (i.e. collecting nearby treasure or potions or attacking.)
 The smaller size also prevents the machine learning model from overfitting and ideally helps it generalize better~\cite{ye2020rotation}. \item \textbf{Mechanic frequencies:} We use the frequency of the 17 triggered mechanics specified in Section \ref{sec:playtraces} as the input for our model.
 By ``frequency'' we mean the exact number of times each mechanic is triggered over the course of one level.
 These mechanics are represented in vector format, and normalized on a mechanic-basis across the entire dataset before training. \end{itemize}